Emma Stone: Reception and acting style

 In 2008, Stone topped Saturday Night Magazine's Top 20 Rising Stars Under 30 and was included in a similar list compiled by Moviefone.
 LoveFilm placed her on their list of 2010 Top 20 Actresses Under 30, and her performance in Easy A was included in Time's Top 10 Everything of 2010.
 She appeared in the 2013 Celebrity 100 list, a compilation of the 100 most powerful people in the world, as selected annually by Forbes.
 The magazine reported that she had earned $16 million from June 2012 to June 2013.
 That same year, she was ranked first in the magazine's Top 10 Best Value Stars.
 In 2015, Forbes published that she had become one of the world's highest-paid actresses with earnings of $6.5 million.
-The magazine would rank her as the world's highest-paid actress two years later with annual earnings of $26 million.
+The magazine ranked her the world's highest-paid actress two years later with annual earnings of $26 million.
 In 2017, she was included on Time's annual list of the 100 most influential people in the world.

 Stone has been described as a style icon, with her hair, eyes, and husky voice listed as her trademark features.
-Vogue credits the actress for her "sophisticated, perfectly put-together looks", writing that "her charisma, both on-screen and off-, has charmed many."
+Vogue credits the actress for her "sophisticated, perfectly put-together looks", writing that "her charisma, both on-screen and off-, has charmed many" and for her embrace of "Old Hollywood Glamour".
+Bee Shapiro of The New York Times called Stone a "likable ... spunky, talented, self-deprecating and slightly goofy" actress who is diverse in her fashion choices.
 In 2009, she was featured on FHM's 100 Sexiest Women in the World and Maxim's Hot 100; the latter also placed her on the list on three other occasions—2010, 2011, and 2014.
 In 2011, she featured on Victoria's Secret's list of "What is Sexy?" as the Sexiest Actress.
 She was mentioned in other media outlet listings that year, including People's 100 Most Beautiful Women, each of FHM's and FHM Australia's 100 Sexiest Women in the World, and Men's Health's 100 Hottest Women.
 She was ranked sixth on Empire's list of the 100 Sexiest Movie Stars in 2013.
 Stone was named the best-dressed woman of 2012 by Vogue and was included on similar listings by Glamour in 2013 and 2015, and People in 2014.